Written by: Ray Butler

 71. Jake Vogel, OF, Huntington Beach HS (California).
 Age: 18

 Vogel wasn’t really on my research radar until a few weeks ago when Ralph Lifshitz told me to dig a little deeper.
 Man, was he right.
 Let’s talk about the floor first.
 Vogel is an 80-grade runner who utilizes his speed well from center field.
 He also has a strong arm, with outfield-to-home throws clocked at 95 mph despite the 18-year-old’s small frame (5-foot-11, 165 lbs.).
 There’s obviously not a ton of inherent power at the plate, but Vogel gets the most from his strength by utilizing a swing with an uppercut.
 Small-bodied hitters who maximize their power potential are traditionally noisy, but Vogel is the exact opposite.
 The swing has no wasted movement and is simple with a moderate leg kick.
 It’s extremely aesthetically pleasing, and no one can argue the way the ball jumps off the teenager’s bat.
-Traditionalists will knock Vogel’s lack of elite competition throughout his prep career, but it’s impossible to know the present tools.
+Traditionalists will knock Vogel’s lack of elite competition throughout his prep career, but it’s impossible to not love the present tools.
 Perfect Game has hit max exit velocity at 97 mph (a 10 mph increase from August 2018), which is the same number attached to Corbin Carroll’s PG profile.
 I’m trying my best to not jump the gun on a prospect with a limited track record who’s only beginning to emerge (damn you, canceled 2020 season), but I will be all over Vogel in my First Year Player Drafts if he’s swayed away from his commitment to UCLA.
 I’ll throw some water on your excitement before we move on: there’s heavy skepticism regarding Vogel’s signability leading into next month’s MLB Draft.
 I guess that’s the fun in publishing a list like this one less than a month before the draft!

 72. Nick Loftin, SS, Baylor.
 Age: 21